zamfi/cca-programming-electronics-spring-2018/building-blocks-programs.md

 }
 ```

 Each time through the loop, Rudy moves down **and** updates its memory by remembering that it has moved one additional step.
+Remember that `steps = steps + 1` has the effect of putting the value of `steps + 1` into the variabled named `steps`.

 Convince yourself that `down` runs exactly 8 times in the code above!